 As Course Director of the Trinity College Dublin Taught Master in Laws programmes, I would like to thank you for your interest in our programmes.

 Approximately 110 students register to study for one of the four taught Master in Laws (LL.M.) programmes.
 These programmes boast an enormous number of different modules – enough to cater for the needs and interests of all our students.
-Whether you wish to learn about aviation law, banking and financial services law, data protection regulation or the legal system of China (and anything in between!) you will find it on our programmes.
+Whether you wish to learn about aviation law, banking and financial services law, data protection regulation, refugee law, national security law or the legal system of China (and anything in between!) you will find it on our programmes.

 There are four LLM degrees on offer annually - Master in Laws (LL.M.), Master in Laws (LL.M.
 (International and Comparative Law), Master in Laws (LL.M.
 (International and European Business Law)) and Master in Laws, (LL.M.
 (Intellectual Property and Information Technology Law)).

-The academic year 2015-16 saw a record level of international students hailing from 30 EU and non-EU countries, from Guyana to Uganda, and accounting for nearly 60% of the LL.M student body.
+Recent academic years have seen a record level of international students hailing from 30 EU and non-EU countries, from Guyana to Uganda, and accounting for nearly 60% of the LL.M student body.
 Both students and staff benefit in an intellectually rigorous and culturally diverse environment, which also deepens the sense of community amongst these one-year students.

 LL.M.
 Course Director